gazebosim/docs/governance.md

 ## Current Gazebo Committers

-The Gazebo Committers (who are not also PMC members) currently consists of the following individuals:
+The Gazebo Committers (who are not also PMC members) currently consist of the following individuals:

 | Name              | Affiliation                            | Github Handle                     | Time Zone (optional)   |